The Concert in Central Park: Planning and rehearsals

 Planning and rehearsals for the concert took about three weeks in a Manhattan theater.
 The rehearsals were characterized by past tensions that resurfaced between the performers under the intense time pressure.
 Paul Simon later said: "Well, the rehearsals were just miserable.
 Artie and I fought all the time."
 An early concept was for each singer to give a solo performance, with Simon allotted the greater amount of time, and to conclude with the duo performing their joint works.
 This idea was rejected because, according to Garfunkel, "It didn't seem right to either of us that Paul should be the opening act for Simon & Garfunkel, and for him to follow Simon & Garfunkel didn't make show-business sense".

 The two decided to perform most of the show together, with room for each to showcase some solo material.
-Simon, who had resumed songwriting after a long hiatus, interrupted a series of studio recording sessions for the concert preparations.
+Simon, who had resumed songwriting after a hiatus, interrupted a series of studio recording sessions for the concert preparations.
 He used the live show as an opportunity to test one of his new songs in front of an audience.
-Garfunkel also planned to present a new song, "A Heart in New York", from his soon-to-be released album Scissors Cut.
+Garfunkel also contributed a new song, "A Heart in New York", from his soon-to-be released album Scissors Cut.

 The two differed on the presentation of the concert.
 Garfunkel wanted to recreate the duo's mid-1960s live performances, using only their voices backed by Simon's acoustic guitar.
 Simon felt that this was impossible, as an injury had rendered him incapable of playing guitar for the full length of a concert, and his newer material was typically arranged for larger ensembles that often included horns and amplified instruments such as electric piano and electric guitar.
 Garfunkel initially agreed to hire a second guitarist, but later rejected the idea.
-A group of eleven musicians was assembled for the concert, most of whom were experienced studio musicians and had played on albums involving Simon or Garfunkel and these included Billy Joel's guitarist David Brown (guitar), Muscle Shoals guitarist Pete Carr (guitar), Anthony Jackson (bass guitar), Rob Mounsey (synthesizer), John Eckert (trumpet), John Gatchell (trumpet), Dave Tofani (saxophone), Gerry Niewood (saxophone), Steve Gadd and Grady Tate (drums, percussion), and Richard Tee (piano).
+A group of eleven musicians was assembled for the concert, most of whom were experienced studio musicians and had played on albums involving Simon or Garfunkel and these included Billy Joel's guitarist David Brown, Muscle Shoals guitarist Pete Carr, Anthony Jackson (bass guitar), Rob Mounsey (synthesizer), John Eckert and John Gatchell (trumpets), Dave Tofani and Gerry Niewood (saxophones), Steve Gadd and Grady Tate (drums, percussion), and Richard Tee (piano).